 If for some reason, your WordPress login URL is not working properly, then you can easily access the WordPress login page by going to this URL:

-Now if you installed WordPress in a subdirectory such as /wordpress/, then you would need to access your WordPress blog login page like this:
+However, if you installed WordPress in a subdirectory such as /wordpress/, then you would need to access your WordPress blog login page like this:

-If you installed WordPress on a sub-domain, then you can access the WordPress admin login page like so:
+If you installed WordPress on a subdomain, then you can access the WordPress admin login page like so:

 Once you are logged in, you will be redirected to the WordPress admin area of your site which is located in the wp-admin folder.